 Do you make enough money to support your lifestyle?

 I make more than enough currently.
-Here is a full breakdown of my spending.
 Living with my boyfriend in Argentina basically leaves me with no housing costs (I split all home expenses, but he already owns the house).

 With the money I am saving, I am looking into opening a 501c3 and funding a dog rescue sanctuary.